- Meet Chulu Mazibuko born and bred in the Eastern Cape – specifically East London and Port Elizabeth, South Africa.

 I decided to apply to a Big 4 Firm because of the opportunities that they offer.
 These are opportunities during articles – as well as post articles.

-The industries in which you work for in the Big 4 are huge industries (like Mining and Construction, Manufacturing, Financial Services etc. – which I felt like would give me an added advantage when I entered the job market after articles.
+The industries in which you work for in the Big 4 are huge industries (like Mining and Construction, Manufacturing, Financial Services, etc. – which I felt would give me an added advantage when I entered the job market after articles.

 1. Attend all the Vac Work Programme

 I would highly suggest that one attends all the Vac Work Programmes offered by all the firms.
 Once I attended these – I could sift out which firms aren’t for me and which firms I would later apply to.
 These programmes really help in 2 ways:

 - You’ll get to see if Audit is actually meant for you

 - You’ll get to see the culture of the firm and whether or not it suits you and what you stand for.

 - Another huge tip is to attend your university Accounting/Careers Fairs – this is where you will most likely be able to meet other trainees and most importantly – HR managers.